11 Ways Emotional Wounds of Adult Children Keep Parents in Silent Pain

 Perhaps the deepest ache comes from watching the emotional wounds of adult children affect the grandchildren, or simply knowing the pain is still alive in the next generation.
 You may see your adult child repeating some of the same patterns you once had: shouting, shutting down, choosing unsafe partners, or coping in unhealthy ways.
 You might think, “I started this mess, and now my grandchildren will suffer because of me.”

-Research on intergenerational trauma shows that unresolved pain and stress can indeed be passed down, not just through stories but through behaviour, emotional patterns, and even biology.
+Research on intergenerational trauma shows that unresolved pain and stress can indeed be passed down, not just through stories but through behavior, emotional patterns, and even biology.
 That can sound hopeless at first, but the same research also shows that healing in one generation can protect the next.
 When even one person in a family line begins to face their history, learn emotional skills, and build healthier relationships, the pattern starts to shift.

 You cannot go back and re-parent your adult child, and you cannot single-handedly save future generations.
 You can, however, become a different kind of elder in your family story.
 Learning new ways to handle conflict, or even writing a letter to your adult child that says, “I see more now than I did then.
 I am truly sorry for the ways I hurt you, and I am committed to growing until my last day.”